 "Bullshit," another one of my suitemates said.
 "It's because you're Asian.
 They think you're loaded."

 Mind you, I was in upstate New York, in Plattsburgh and near the Canadian border and most of the clients at said strip joint were college students with disposable incomes.
 Okay, so maybe my cohorts had a point, but I went there with no money, yet got service with a smile.
-This misconception can be traced to the fact that, in general, Asians are very careful with their money as for the most part Asian immigrants like most immigrants that come to America after having been raised impoverished.
+This misconception can be traced to the fact that, in general, Asians are very careful with their money as for the most part Asian immigrants, like most immigrants, come to America after having been raised impoverished.
 And if you think I'm rich, you must be hitting the sake pretty hard.
 I make about 14 cents an hour through Google Adsense while writing online content (I figured this out using the abacus you saw above).

 Asians Are Really Smart